Submission Guidelines

 Does your essay avoid jargon that assumes readers are familiar with this specialized terminology?

 Readers of WLN range from those new to the field to experienced directors.
-The goal of an author of an important article is to educate newcomers and add to the knowledge of experienced directors.
+Your goal as an author should be to educate newcomers and add to the knowledge of experienced directors.
 As a general rule, WLN considers good ideas expressed in clear, straightforward language to be preferable to good ideas hidden under a layer of jargon that only a limited number of readers are familiar with.

 Check the Manuscript Guidelines